-On 25 November/7 December 1890, the sextet was played at a private concert in Tchaikovsky's apartment at the Hotel Rossiya in Saint Petersburg , after which Tchaikovsky decided to revise its third and fourth movements .
+The sextet was played through at a private concert in Tchaikovsky's apartment at the Hotel Rossiya in Saint Petersburg, probably on 20 November/2 December 1890 , after which Tchaikovsky decided to revise its third and fourth movements .
 He wrote of his dissatisfaction to Modest Tchaikovsky on 21 December 1890/2 January 1891 , and also to Eugen Albrecht on 7/19 January 1891 .
 Later, in a letter of 3/15 June 1891 to Mikhail Ippolitov-Ivanov, Tchaikovsky expressed his intention to "radically alter the string sextet, which turned out to be astonishingly bad in all respects" .

 In response to Eugen Albrecht's request to perform the sextet, he also wrote of his intention to revise it .
 The composer reported the same to Sergey Taneyev on 27 June/9 July 1891 .
 On 14/26 December 1891, Tchaikovsky wrote to Modest Tchaikovsky that he had "revised the sextet in rough.
 It will take a long time to copy out these corrections" .
 However, most of the revisions to the sextet were not carried out until January 1892.

 On 9/21 January 1892, Tchaikovsky arrived in Paris, and on the next day he wrote to Pyotr Jurgenson: "I now have two free weeks, which I have decided to dedicate to revising my Sextet.
 I'm looking for somewhere to stay in Paris, where I want to try to spend this time incognito..." .